Antares-HaixiaoWang/Antares-HaixiaoWang.github.io/_pages/about.md

   - /about.html
 ---

-I am Haixiao(Antares) Wang, currently a second year master student in Statistics at UCSD.
-I am interested in probability theory, topics relevant to random graphs and random matrix theory.
+I am Haixiao(Antares) Wang, currently a second year Master student in Statistics at UCSD.
+I am interested in probability theory.
+Currently, I am working with professor Ioana Dumitriu, topics relevant to random graphs and random matrix theory, specifically, stochastic block model.

 I obtained my B.S. in Physics and B.A. in Economics from Peking University 2018.
-While I finished several internships in fincial industry during my undergraduate, I found that I am more interested in probability theory and statistics so I decided to purse a PhD here.
+While I finished several internships in financial industry during my undergraduate, I found that I am more interested in probability theory and statistics so I decided to purse a PhD here.

-Basketball is my favourite sport and I was a fan of Allen Iverson during my teenage.
+Basketball is my favorite sport and I was a fan of Allen Iverson during my teenage.
 Now, Lakers Championship.

 <!--